Skip to main content

 Save Audit IDs

-Always save the audit_id from webhook responses for permanent proof and compliance
+Always save the audit_id from completed responses for permanent proof and compliance

 Common Use Cases